Aerial view of Arwad Island

 I was born on Arwad Island, where the sea surrounds it from all directions.
 The sea, with its calm and turbulence, its tenderness and cruelty, lived within me and baptized my spirit.

-Rarely do you find one who masters both traditions — but I do.
+Rarely do you find one who masters both traditions together.
 I began deeply Eastern, then placed my Western knowledge in service of Eastern music, blending them so neither dominates the other.

 Reviving Abdel Wahab's legacy is a great responsibility.
 His melodies dominated me and my own compositions.
 Presenting his biography wouldn't be difficult — I feel it is the story of my own life.